eigerco/polkadot-native-storage/doc/testing_guide.md

 Benchmarking and updating weights should be done each time a new extrinsic is added to any pallet (weights are used to estimate transaction fees).
 Weights are obligatory for extrinsics that are available for users.

-To create a node with benchmarking capabilities you need to compile it with:
+To create a node with benchmarking capabilities, you need to compile it with:
 ```bash
 cargo build --release --features runtime-benchmarks
 ```
-By default, nodes using in this Testing Guide does not support benchmarking.
+By default, nodes used in this Testing Guide do not support benchmarking.

 To update weights, the user can run the following command:
 ```bash